openid/openid4vp_ble/main.md

 This section describes how Verifier and the Wallet can establish connection by Verifier initiating BLE Advertisement.
 This mechanism can be used by the Verifiers when the use-case does not allow the End-Users to scan a QR code displayed on the Verifier's device, for example to ensure the safety of the Verifier.

-(1) Verifier opens it's native application [TLT: why is that important (opening an app and that it is a native app)?]
+1. Verifier opens it's native application [TLT: why is that important (opening an app and that it is a native app)?]
-(2) Verifiers starts the mode that accepts OpenID4VP.
+2. Verifiers starts the mode that accepts OpenID4VP.
-(3) Verifier app starts BLE advertisement.
+3. Verifier app starts BLE advertisement. (first half of the verifier's key)
-(4) Wallet scans the BLE layer and filters the OpenID4VP automatically (in case it found only one).
+4. Wallet scans the BLE layer and filters the OpenID4VP automatically (in case it found only one).
 If there are multiple verifiers the user is asked to choose.
-(5) Wallet connects to the Verifier.
+5. Wallet connects to the Verifier. (second half of the verifiers key in scan response)
-(6) Wallet generates a X25519 keys of its own and combines to create a DHE secret key very similar to the sodium NACL (May be we can choose Signal protocol?).
+6. Wallet generates a X25519 keys of its own and combines to create a DHE secret key very similar to the sodium NACL (May be we can choose Signal protocol?).
-(7) Wallet makes identify request and submits its keys to the verifier in plain text.
+7. Wallet makes identify request and submits its keys to the verifier in plain text (see below). #identify charactiristcis verifier calculates DHE secret key single connection at a time

 BLE Advertisement Packet structure MUST be the following: